njb90/ShutterlyWedded/CLOUDINARY_SETUP.md

 - Configured for unsigned uploads (client-side only)
 - Stores photos in `wedding-gallery` folder
 - Auto-tags photos with `wedding-gallery` and `user-upload`
-- Enables face detection, color analysis, and quality analysis
+- Enables automatic tagging and metadata storage
 - Preserves original filenames

 ✅ **Metadata Fields Created**: